aanyas72/craft-site/craft-site/SETUP.md

 2. Navigate to `/sell`
 3. Click "Become a Seller"
 4. Check that the shop button appears in the header
+5. Navigate to `/my-shop` to manage products
+6. Add, edit, and delete products to test functionality
-5. Refresh the page to verify the seller status persists
+7. Refresh the page to verify the seller status persists